Smart-DS/layerstack/dev/README.md

 ## repository conventions

 - Documentation is made using Sphinx, and follows NumPy docstring style conventions, please see [Example NumPy Style Python Docstrings on Sphinx site](https://www.sphinx-doc.org/en/master/usage/extensions/example_numpy.html).
 The NumPy docstrings are interpreted by [Napolean](https://sphinxcontrib-napoleon.readthedocs.io/en/latest/), which relies on sphinx.ext.autodoc.
 Some helpful tips for how to link to things in Sphinx are available [here](https://kevin.burke.dev/kevin/sphinx-interlinks/).
+The list of Python object types that can be cross-referenced is available [here](https://www.sphinx-doc.org/en/master/usage/restructuredtext/domains.html?highlight=info%20field%20lists#info-field-lists).

 ## release process overview